ScriptAutomate/docs-hub/README.md

 - Enhancing the real world applicability of Salt by adding tutorials and clear use-case scenarios to the documentation.
 - Providing clear indicators of module maturity and stability in related documentation.

+## WORK GROUP CONTRIBUTION GUIDELINES
+Guidelines for contributing to (and communicating with) this work group:
+- You are **not** required to be a work group member to assist in one of its goals.
+  - But you do need to be a member to advocate for solutions.
+  - **Action** is emphasized in this working group, not just planning and deliberation.
+- Please complete any task you’ve agreed to take on.
+  - Don’t over commit to a work group task beyond your means.
+- Ask for help and communicate to avoid developing in a vacuum.
+  - I encourage people to ask for help from other work group members **and** from the salt community at large.
+- Put good faith effort into resolving the issue with the current toolset before requesting to add/replace a tool.
+  - No one is to add a tool without deliberation and consent

 ## WORK GROUP DETAILS AND TOOLS
 ### Meeting details
 Meetings will take place the 3rd Thursday of the month at 12p.m.
 Mountain Time/1p.m.
 Central Time.